VAChess777/Lesson-5-web-servises-API-Devman/README.md

-# Space Telegram
+# Programming vacancies compare

+The program uses the API of the Headhunter and Superjob web services to obtain information on programmers' salaries.
-The program downloads photos on specified dates from the resources of Spacex and Nasa, and then publishes them in the telegram channel.
+The program automatically calculates the average salary for the programming languages of interest and displays the information in the table.

 ### Software environment and installation: